jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Security control frameworks**
   - A control framework helps ensure that your organization is covering all the bases around securing the environment.
 There are many frameworks to choose from, such as:
     -  Control Objectives for Information Technology (COBIT)
+      - COBIT is a documented set of best IT security practices by ISACA
+      - Six key principles:
+        - Provide stakeholder value
+        - Holistic approach
+        - Dynamic governance system
+        - Governance distinct from management
+        - Tailored to enterprise needs
+        - End-to-end governance system
     -  ISO 27000 series (27000, 27001, 27002, etc.).
     -  NIST CyberSecurity Framework (CSF)
       - designed for commerical orgs and critical infrastructure, consisting of five functions: